EU, Mexico automakers blast Trump auto tariff plan

 He said the hearing was aimed at “whether government action is required to assure the viability of U.S. domestic production.”

-Canada’s deputy ambassador to the U.S., Kirsten Hillman, said at the hearing imposing tariffs on Canadian imports would be “devastating” to the U.S. auto sector and that Canada would respond in a “proportional manner” if auto tariffs were imposed.
+Canada’s deputy ambassador to the United States, Kirsten Hillman, told the hearing that imposing tariffs on Canadian imports would be “devastating” to the U.S. auto sector and that Canada would respond in a “proportional manner” if auto tariffs were imposed.

 “Canada could not conceivably represent any risk to U.S. national security,” she said.